armchairancap/xx-pool-notes/README.md

 You can now watch with `sudo tail -f /var/log/syslog` and should see those IPs blocked (when they get scheduled to run in rounds with your node).

-You could run this on a regular basis, as existing rules are skipped.
+You could run this on a regular basis without "editing" rules, because `ufw` automatically skips duplicate rules.

 ```sh
 $ sudo bash block.sh